kherock/yarn-plugins/packages/plugin-workspaces-export/README.md

 # `@yarnpkg/plugin-workspaces-export`

-This plugin adds support exporting workspaces into a deployable archive with a PnP runtime.
+This plugin adds support for exporting workspaces into a deployable archive with a PnP runtime.

 ## Install